britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Tokens {#tokens}

-Messages and notifications contain an opaque token (2) key, whose content is a 16-byte array, and is used to link Messages to the Queries they respond to, and Notifications to the Messages they respond to.
+Messages and Notifications contain an opaque token (2) key, whose content is a 16-byte array, and is used to link Messages to the Queries they respond to, and Notifications to the Messages they respond to.
 Tokens MUST be treated as opaque values by RAINS servers.